Achieving digital transformation in retail through the adoption of PLM tools

 - too theoretical

-- out of touch with the business context
+- disconnected from the business context

-A comprehensive approach to successfully implementing tools
+A comprehensive approach to successful tool adoption

 To address these challenges, Cristal Optimisations offers an approach based on three pillars: